Volkswagen Golf Mk1: Golf Diesel

 A Golf powered by a normally aspirated diesel engine first appeared in September 1976.
 Equipping a compact car with a heavier, noisier and less powerful diesel engine was unusual in Germany at the time, with Peugeot among the few competitors offering a comparable model.
 The 1.5 litre Golf Diesel, which used fuel at the rate of 6.5 L/100km, was one of the most fuel-efficient compact cars of the 1970s.

 The diesel engine was derived from the existing EA827 Audi petrol engine.
 To withstand the higher stresses imposed by the diesel conversion, many engine components, including the cooling system, crankshaft, connecting rods, pistons and piston pins, cylinder head and timing belt, were reinforced or otherwise redesigned.
 Swirl chambers were added to the cylinder head.
 In the place previously occupied by the ignition distributor was a vacuum pump for the brake booster.
 The diesel injection pump was driven by the camshaft drive belt.
 The diesel engine was no larger than the 1.5-litre gasoline engine.

-Early diesel engines had a displacement of 1.5 liters and developed the same 50 PS as the 1.3 litre petrol engine.
-Later engines displaced 1.6 liters and produced 54 PS.
+Early diesel engines had a displacement of 1.5-litres and developed the same 50 PS as the 1.3-litre petrol engine.
+Later engines displaced 1.6-litres and produced 54 PS.
 The noise, vibration, and harshness (NVH) characteristics of the early diesels were still unsatisfactory.
 When the turbocharged 70 PS diesel engine appeared the turbo not only boosted the power output but dampened engine noise as well.